-If you take anything away from this post, remember that content marketing is about providing value for the customer.
+If you take anything away from this post, remember that content marketing provides value for the customer.
 Sales copywriting is about selling your products and services.
 They're both valuable forms of writing, and there is a difference.

 Miller's guide for Building a Story Brand works because the audience gets value from the content you offer.
-You give them usable information, and in return, you get loyal customers who trust your recommendations.
+You give them usable information, and in return, you get loyal customers who trust your recommendations and become brand ambassadors.

 Story Brand is one example of how great writing can help you improve your marketing strategy.
-For more writing tips and marketing strategies, please subscribe to the IndiGirl Blog for inbox updates.
-Or, is it time to hire a content writer?
+For more writing tips and content strategy, please subscribe to the IndiGirl Blog for inbox updates.
+Also, ask yourself, is it time to hire a content writer?